tetradecane/DOSAD_short_website/README.md

 The folder "dataset": the dataset of all captured screenshots used in our EVALUATION ON BENCHMARK.

-The folder "real_bugs" and the file "real_bugs.md": details of 20 detected real bugs (IN-THE-WILD EVALUATION).
+The folder "real_bugs" and the file "real_bugs.md": details of 20 detected real bugs (EVALUATION IN THE WILD).